-Whilst there is plenty to see in the main streets, I highly recommend getting into the back streets.
+Whilst there is plenty to see on the main street, I highly recommend getting into the back streets.
 Here incredible murals covering entire walls and buildings fast became my favourites.

 One of the great things is that you can stretch your legs and escape the city, whilst still have it in your sights!
 Looking across the water you can see the Harpa and Hallgrímskirkja Church.

-And on the way back after all that exercise you can stop off and the Traditional Fish and Chip stand for a treat.
+And on the way back after all that exercise, if you’re looking for a cheap meal, you can stop off and the Traditional Fish and Chip stand for a treat.
 Like anywhere in Iceland they accept card payments and I thought 1,590 ISK for my dinner was a bargain (in Iceland!)

 By Taryn at Happiest Outdoors